-All classes teach a 90-minute Science lesson a week.
+All classes enjoy at least one 60-minute Science lesson a week.
 All teachers follow the national curriculum objectives for their year group.
-Teachers plan differentiated, engaging lessons which cover the objectives in meaningful ways, using the outside area where appropriate and allowing children to use a range of scientific equipment.
-Children have the opportunity to work alone, in pairs or as part of a larger group.
-Children of all ages are encouraged to explore science practically and take part in a range of scientific experiments and investigations.
-STEM Learning activities are used to enhance the curriculum across the year groups.
+Teachers plan engaging lessons which cover the statutory objectives in meaningful ways, using outside areas where appropriate and providing opportunities for children to use a range of scientific equipment.
+Children are able to work alone, in pairs or as a part of a group.
+All age-groups are encouraged to explore science practically and work scientifically in a range of experiments and investigations.
+STEM learning activities are used to enhance the curriculum across year groups.
 Safety when using equipment is a primary focus for all staff.
-Science share mornings gives the whole school and parents the opportunity to explore and enjoy science.
+Science share mornings have given families and staff opportunities to explore and enjoy Science.

 Long-Term Planning, Progression and Assessment

 Each class uses the following tracking sheets to monitor the skills related to Working Scientifically that children are able to develop in Science lessons.

 Below is a document providing further detail on the skills that Years 1-6 are developing in Working Scientifically, showing progression and giving examples of what the skills might look like in key stage.

 Over the last year, we have been working towards the Primary Science Quality Mark (PSQM), which is an award scheme to develop and celebrate the quality of science teaching and learning in primary schools.
 We knew that science was already a strong subject at Norton, so decided to apply for the Gilt award.
 Thanks to all the efforts of pupils, parents, teaching staff and governors, we received confirmation earlier this term that we had been successful.
 Well done to us!